The Sweet: Departure of Brian Connolly

-Three Member Sweet
+Three-member Sweet

-Sweet continued as a trio with Priest assuming the lion's share of lead vocals, though Scott and Tucker were also active in that role.
+Sweet continued as a trio with Priest assuming most of the lead vocals, though Scott and Tucker were also active in that role.
 The first single release for the trio was "Call Me".
 Guest keyboard player Gary Moberley continued to augment the group on stage.
 Guitarist Ray McRiner joined their touring line-up in 1979, with a small tour with Journey in the eastern United States and Cheap Trick in Texas in the spring and summer of '79 to support Cut Above The Rest (which was released in April 1979).
 McRiner would also contribute the songs "Too Much Talking" and the single "Give The Lady Some Respect" to the next Sweet album, Waters Edge (August 1980), which was recorded in Canada.
 In the US, Waters Edge was titled Sweet VI.
 It featured the singles "Sixties Man" and "Give The Lady Some Respect".
 Tragedy befell Mick Tucker when his wife Pauline drowned in the bath at their home on 26 December 1979.
 The band withdrew from live work for all of 1980.

-One more studio album, Identity Crisis, was recorded during 1980–81 but was only released in West Germany and Mexico.
+One more studio album, Identity Crisis, was recorded in London during 1980–81 but was only released in West Germany and Mexico.
 Sweet undertook a short tour of the UK and performed their last live show at Glasgow University on 20 March 1981.
 Steve Priest then returned to the United States, where he had been living since late 1979.
 When Polydor released Identity Crisis in October 1982, the original Sweet had been disbanded for almost a year.

 Re-formed versions (1984–present)

 Andy Scott's Sweet (1985–present)

 Andy Scott and Mick Tucker organised their own version of Sweet with Paul Mario Day (ex-Iron Maiden, More, Wildfire) on lead vocals, Phil Lanzon (ex-Grand Prix) on keyboards and Mal McNulty on bass.
 The band performed at the Marquee Club in London in February 1986, with the shows recorded and gaining release a few years later, bolstered by four new studio tracks including a cover of the Motown standard "Reach Out I'll Be There".
 This line-up also toured Australian and New Zealand pubs and clubs for more than three months in 1985 and for a similar period again in 1986.
-Singer Paul Day ended up marrying the band's Australian tour guide and relocating downunder.
+Singer Paul Mario Day married the band's Australian tour guide and relocated there.
 He continued with Sweet commuting back and forth to Europe for the group's tours until this proved to be too cumbersome.
 He departed in late 1988.
 As McNulty moved into the front man spot, Jeff Brown came in to take over bass early in 1989.
-Lanzon too went back and forth between Sweet and Uriah Heep during 1986-1988 before Heep's schedule grew too busy.
+Lanzon too went back and forth between Sweet and Uriah Heep during 1986–1988 before Heep's schedule grew too busy.
 Malcolm Pearson and then Ian Gibbons (who had played with The Kinks and The Records) both filled in for Lanzon until Steve Mann (Liar, Lionheart, McAuley Schenker Group) arrived in December 1989.